neondatabase/website/content/docs/import/import-from-render.md

 ### Create the Neon database

-Each Neon project comes with a default database named `neondb`.
-However, to maintain consistency with your Render setup, you might want to create a new database with the same name.
+To maintain consistency with your Render setup, you might want to create a new database in Neon with the same database name used in Render.

 1. Connect to your Neon project using the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or a Postgres client like `psql`.